Equal Employment Opportunity Program

 ||Department of the Army

 Director, EEO Compliance and Complaints Review

 HOW TO FILE A COMPLAINT:

-Individual and Class Action complaints must first be presented to an EEO Official, or EEO Counselor within 45 calendar days as previously stated.
+Individual and Class Action complaints must first be presented to an EEO official within 45 calendar days as previously stated.
 The person filing an individual complaint may choose between participation in the alternative dispute resolution (ADR) process or traditional counseling to complete the informal, or pre-complaint stage of complaint processing.
-If both management and employee agree to ADR, arrangements will be made by the EEO Office to assigned a certified mediator to mediate the dispute.
-If traditional counseling is elected, an EEO Counselor will be assigned to conduct a fact-finding inquiry while making every attempt to resolve the complaint at the lowest level possible in the complainant's supervisory chain.
+If both management and employee agree to ADR, arrangements will be made by the EEO Office to assign a certified mediator to mediate the dispute.
+If traditional counseling is elected, an EEO counselor will be assigned to conduct a fact-finding inquiry while making every attempt to resolve the complaint at the lowest level possible in the complainant's supervisory chain.